Five Questions of My Theology of Love

 Because love comes logically first in God’s nature and God “cannot deny himself” (2 Tm.
 2:13), God must love.
 God is not free to do otherwise.
 But God is free when deciding how to love.
 The how of love is contingent, not necessary.

 As an analogy, let’s assume that my human nature leads me necessarily to act humanly.
-I can necessarily act as a human and still intentionally choose to type this sentence instead of another.
+I necessarily act as a human.
+But I intentionally choose to type this sentence instead of another.
 I’m free in this sense.
 In fact, I’m free to type a wide variety of sentences, despite not being free to be other than human.

 (2) Does Oord truly preserve the Creator/creature distinction, or is God on the same metaphysical level with the rest of created reality?
 If the call to love that God gives each creature is in one sense “no different from the causal influence that other creatures exert,” then doesn’t God exist on the same plane of being as everything else?